Shahriar-Syeed/Bangladesh-Software-Solution/README.md

 # Bangladesh-Software-Solution
-This repository contains the practice codes of BSSkbgbgbg
+This repository contains the practice codes of BSS